Mappings of finite distortion on metric surfaces: Regularity of the inverse

 where $X_0$ is the set in the Area inequality (Theorem \ref{thm:area-ineq}) and $\delta(\varepsilon)\to0$ as $\varepsilon\to0$.
 Combining with Theorem \ref{thm:area-ineq}, we obtain

 Now \eqref{eq:phoe} follows by combining \eqref{eq:tua} and \eqref{eq:sshu}. \end{proof}

 We are ready to prove Theorem \ref{thm:inverse-Sobolev}.
+Since $\phi$ is continuous, $d_X(\phi(\cdot),x_0) \in \Lloc^2(\Omega')$ for every $x_0 \in X$.
 By Lemma \ref{lem:psi-L2} and the ACL-characterization of Sobolev functions (see \cite{HKST:15}*{Theorem 6.1.17}), we see that every $v$ in Lemma \ref{lem:psi-upper-grad} belongs to $W^{1,2}_{\text{loc}}(\Omega')$ and satisfies $|\nabla v|\leq \frac{32\psi}{\pi}$ almost everywhere.
-Furthermore, the characterization of Sobolev maps in terms of post-compositions with $1$-Lipschitz functions, i.e., in terms of the functions $v$ above (see \cite{HKST:15}*{Theorem 7.1.20}), shows that $\phi \in N^{1,2}_{\text{loc}}(\Omega',X)$.
-The proof is complete.
+Furthermore, the characterization of Sobolev maps in terms of post-compositions with $1$-Lipschitz functions, i.e., in terms of the functions $v$ above (see \cite{HKST:15}*{Theorem 7.1.20 and Proposition 7.1.36}), shows that $\phi \in N^{1,2}_{\text{loc}}(\Omega',X)$.
+The proof is complete. \\